 And it’s not just Facebook.
 Friend or family, virtual friend or real friend, what difference does it make?

 How can I sit down to Thanksgiving dinner with a guy who supported a man who would grab my wife, daughters and granddaughters “by the pussy,” and relentlessly demeans women everywhere in thought and deed?

 I can’t.
 I won’t!

-You know, it’s clear this country is deeply divided; I’m thinking it’s such a deep divide that it might not be healed in my lifetime.
+It’s clear this country is deeply divided.
+I’m thinking it’s such a deep divide that it might not be healed in my lifetime.
 It sure as hell ain’t normal, and maybe that’s a good thing.

 Either way, let me be clear: You will not be missed.